toolleeo/cli-apps/README.md

 * [HAL 2023](https://github.com/Brutuski/hal2023-cli) - Inspired by the infamous HAL9000, it is a simple script to chat with OpenAI's ChatGPT.
 * [Instrukt](https://github.com/blob42/Instrukt) - A integrated AI environment in the terminal.
 Build, test and instruct agents.
 * [Mods!](https://github.com/charmbracelet/mods) - AI for the command line, built for pipelines.
+* [safespace](https://github.com/danlou/safespace) - Your local AI counselor.
+LLM app that runs offline from a single binary.

 ## <a name="flashcard"></a>Anki, decks and flashcards